GKO95/GKO95.github.io/_articles/programming/PRGMING_Python.md

 ## Escape Character

 Escape character `\` is used to escape from execution of operation intended for an operator.
-Escape character is also used to code a single long command into short consecutive multi-line commands.
+On introduction on string data type, `\'` is used to prevent string from premature ending.

 | SYNTAX | DESCRIPTION    |
 | ------ | -------------- |